TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 # in earlier versions of rubocop, it was like : `require: rubocop-performance`
 ```

-to this file and RuboCop will know to use the extension whenever you run `bundle exec rubocop`. (in earlier versions of rubocop, it was like this instead: `require: rubocop-performance`)
+to this file and RuboCop will know to use the extension whenever you run `bundle exec rubocop`.

 RuboCop is still under development, so changes and additions happen.
 New Cops join the precinct and they're not enabled by default - if you'd like them to be enabled by default instead of going through all of them and deciding on your own, you can use: